 If you see a valid trade, should whether you won or lost the last trade affect your decision?
 No, but for many traders it does.
 The mental error is to assume that the probability of this trade is tied to the last one.
 It isn't.
 If a trader wins 60% of her trades, if she sees a valid setup a reasonable assessment would be that the trade has a 60% chance of success.

 Trade valid setups, and don't let the last trade create fear or greed.
 This trade is an independent event, trade it how your strategy and trading plan dictate.
 Past losses can't make you afraid to trade (assuming you have a profitable strategy and know how to day trade), and past winners can't make you arrogant.
 Trade one trade at a time; that's all we have control over.

 Each strategy has thresholds.
-For example, it only produces so many trade signals a day, it limits your position size, it only works in certain markets or at certain times (see best time to day trade stocks).
+For example, it only produces so many trade signals a day, it limits your position size, it only works in certain markets or at certain times.
 Trading within the limits of a strategy means you get to reap its rewards.
 Getting greedy and trying to make more than the strategy can accommodate--such as trading outside the times that it works, trying to find "extra" trades, or using it in a different market--may have a negative effect on overall profitability.

 If you have a profitable system, trade it as it is meant to be traded.
 Over time capital will grow and you'll likely be able to produce more income from it.
 Try to stretch it beyond what it is capable of and it will cease to work as expected.
 If you don't have a profitable system to follow...revert to the first point above.